Arooba-21/Python-code/README.md

 * Understanding how to clean, manipulate, and analyze datasets
 * Applying skills to a **real dataset (Titanic)** for practical insights

-👉 Do you want me to also create a **short 1-line description for each notebook** (like a table) so recruiters quickly see what each file does?